kristianvld/rsync-jail/README.md

 - [📝 License](#-license)
 - [🔗 Links](#-links)

 ## 🎯 What is Rsync Jail?

 Rsync Jail is a **minimal** Docker container to provide an `rsync` server over SSH.
-It allows for easy user configuration through username-sshkey pairs.
-Each user is put into their own chroot jail, with only access to the bare minimum `sh` and `rsync` binary.
-Designed for easy mounting of persistent data volumes and strong user segregation, even if the data volumes do not support file permissions for access control management (such as external pure data storage solutions).
+It allows for easy user configuration where each user is put into their own chroot jail, with only access to the bare minimum `sh` and `rsync` binary.
+Designed for easy mounting of persistent data volumes and strong user segregation, even if the data volumes do not support file permissions for access control management (such as certain external pure data storage solutions).
 SFTP can optionally be enabled.

 This container allow arbitrary `rsync` commands to be executed by the user, meaning they are able to both read and write data.
 For environments where even stronger limitations are required, consider using a normal OpenSSH server with `ForceCommand` to force a specific server side execution of `rsync` to be executed.

 ## ✨ Key Features

 - **Chroot isolation** - Users are chrooted into `/home/<username>/jail/`.
 Only `sh` and `rsync` are available and `/home/<username>/jail/data/` is their home directory for persistent storage.
-- **Simple User Definitions** - Define users as simple pairs of username and SSH keys
+- **Simple User Definitions** - Define users as simple pairs of username and SSH public key(s)
 - **SFTP** - Optionally enable SFTP
 - **Minimal** - Alpine based, only 19MB in size
 - **Disabled forwarding** - No TCP, agent, or X11 forwarding allowed
-- **No TTY allocation** - Prevents interactive shell access
 - **Daily Updates** - Daily builds are automatically created to catch security updates and package updates
 - **Arm and AMD64** - Builds for both `linux/amd64` and `linux/arm64` architectures available